 Author last name, first name, and first and last name of second (and, if needed, third) author.
 Title italicized.
-Place of publication: Publisher, year of publication.
-Print.
+Publisher, year of publication.

 Note: When listing more than one author, go by the order they are listed on the book, which is not always alphabetical.